If you need help accessing our website, call 855-698-9991

 Find a Doctor & Schedule

 These medications are not intended as substitutes for diet and exercise.
-Our doctors provide ongoing medical supervision to ensure you are using weight loss medications as prescribed.
+Our providers offer ongoing medical supervision to ensure you are using weight loss medications as prescribed.

 Anorectic Medications

-Anorectic medications, such as phentermine, or Adipex-P®, work by reducing appetite.
-Taken by mouth, these medications tell the brain you’re full after you’ve eaten a small amount of food.
+Anorectic medications, such as phentermine (Adipex-P or Lomaira), work by reducing appetite.
+Taken by mouth, these medications tell the brain you’re full after you’ve eaten only a small amount of food.

 Anorectic medications are usually prescribed for less than three months.
 These medications can increase heart rate, cause seizures, and worsen mood disorders that aren’t controlled well with medication.
 Other side effects may include dry mouth or mild anxiety.